Saving the image for four-color printing

 - Click Save.

-The image is now fully retouched, saved, and ready for placement in the publication layout.
+The image is now fully retouched, saved, and ready for placement in a page layout application.